 Not every casualty in war is due to armed conflict.
 Some deaths and injuries are accidental.

-Many years later, under Freedom of Information, my father obtained a copy of the report of the Court of Inquiry.
-This story is based on information contained in that report, my grandmother’s wartime diary (read A Mother’s Love) and what I remember my father telling me about the accident.
+Many years later, under Freedom of Information legislation, my father obtained a copy of the proceedings and the report of the Court of Inquiry.
+This story is based on information contained in those documents, my grandmother’s wartime diary (read A Mother’s Love) and what I remember my father telling me about the accident.

 In April 1943, at the time of the incident, Lieutenant (Lt) William (“Bill”) Proposch was based at Wau, in the highlands of New Guinea.